 Development and land use proposals on properties may be required to be assessed and approved via a Development Application pursuant to the City's Local Planning Scheme No. 2.
-Depending on the type and scale of the development, the development determination will be made by Council, Administration or the Metropolitan West Joint Development Assessment Panel (JDAP).
-The Town of Cambridge, Town of Claremont, Town of Cottesloe, Town of Mosman Park, City of Nedlands, Shire of Peppermint Grove and City of Subiaco are part of the JDAP.
+Depending on the type and scale of the development, the determination of the development application will be made by Council, Administration, the State Development Assessment Unit (SDAU) or the Metropolitan Inner-North Joint Development Assessment Panel (JDAP).
+In addition to the City of Vincent, the JDAP covers the following local government areas:

+- The Town of Bassendean, Cambridge, Claremont, Cottesloe and Mosman Park; - The City of Bayswater, Nedlands, Stirling and Subiaco; and - The Shire of Peppermint Grove.